MrBigoudi/ProjetSysNumENS/README.md

 <li>We then interpret the so call expression using the <code>calculExp</code> function which given an expression call the corresponding function that interprets this kind of expression and update the given environment.

+<li>We've choosed to give a fixed adress size of 4 bits for both the RAM's and the ROM's adresses.</li>

 </ul>